min69u/Reforestation/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## What did the fish say when it swam into a wall?
+Damn!